hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 Events:                   <none>
 ```

-T﻿he SkyWalking UI can then be accessed in your browser by typing the address *gl2-caas.gl-hpe.local:10037*:
+As shown in the _**Annotations**_ section of the service description above, t﻿he SkyWalking UI can then be accessed in your browser by typing the address *gl2-caas.gl-hpe.local:10037*:

 ![](/img/sw-ui.png)